Node.js upgrade to v24

 node -v

-• x86_64 Linux without internet access
+• Linux without internet access

-Download and install Node.js from prebuilt binaries
+Download and install latest v24 Node.js from prebuilt binaries on some other machine with the internet access.

 cd /tmp

-wget https://nodejs.org/dist/latest-v24.x/node-v24.13.1-linux-x64.tar.xz
+wget https://nodejs.org/dist/latest-v24.x/node-v24.14.0-linux-x64.tar.xz

 # extract archive to /usr/local